 Belgium's media scene reflects the country's cultural make-up.
 The Flemish, French and German language communities are served by largely separate public and private operators.

-So, unlike most other European countries, Belgium does not have a single public broadcasting organisation, but two separate bodies, with their own regulations, running their own radio, TV and external broadcasting.
+So, unlike most other European countries, Belgium does not have a single public broadcasting organisation.

-There were nearly 8.5 million internet users by December 2011 (InternetWorldStats.com).
-Belgium is home to the Netlog social media platform.
+There were 10.8 million internet users by December 2017 (InternetWorldStats.com).
+Facebook is the leading social media platform.

 - Het Nieuwsblad - Dutch-language daily